metrorailings/OwlBlog/content/posts/week-2-insights-1.md

 Storm Norton isn't a good replacement at all for Brian Bulaga.

 Dallas moving Micah Parsons in as defensive end given Randy Gregory or DeMarcus Lawrence aren't playing.

+I say this again, Storm Norton is a major liability.
+This offense needs to give him help or swap him out.